SC486 - Optoelectronic Devices for LIDAR and High-BW or 3D Sensing

 Short Course Description:

-The introduction will cover the underlying principles and high-level system requirements.
-Applications of these technologies, as well as their strengths and weaknesses will be presented.
-The introduction will be followed by a discussion of the optoelectronic components used in both transmitters and receivers.
-Receiver technologies for 3D sensing and LIDAR systems, such as CMOS or SPAD arrays, APDs, and SPADs will be presented and compared.
-Additionally, an overview of beam scanning methods For LIDAR systems will be presented.
-The core of the content on optoelectronic devices will focus on Vertical Cavity Surface Emitting Lasers (VCSELs), which are nearly universally the only type of an illuminator used in 3D sensing systems, both based on structured light and time of flight.
-The VCSEL focused part of the course will cover:
+The introduction will be followed by a discussion of the optoelectronic components used in both transmitters and receivers for 3D sensing.
+Receiver technologies for 3D sensing, such as CMOS or SPAD arrays, APDs, and SPADs will be presented and compared.
+The core content on optoelectronic devices will focus on vertical cavity surface-emitting lasers (VCSELs), which are nearly universally the only type of illuminator used in 3D sensing systems, both based on structured light and time of flight.

 Short Course Benefits:

-The course is intended to provide the audience with basic understanding of 3D sensing and LIDAR systems and application of active optoelectronic components in these systems.
+The course is intended to provide the audience with a basic understanding of 3D sensing and LiDAR systems and the application of active optoelectronic components in these systems.
 It should also give a good overview of the industry, market, and key trends.

 Short Course Audience:

-The course is intended for everyone working with 3D sensing and LIDAR systems at all stages of development and production: research, design, engineering, test, specification, purchasing, marketing and management.
-Experts in optoelectronic devices as also welcome, as they can learn about the application side of the components.
-General background and professional experience in electronics and photonics is recommended.
+The course should benefit participants who are working with 3D sensing and LiDAR systems at all stages of development and production: research, design, engineering, test, specification, purchasing, marketing, and management.
+Experts in optoelectronic devices are also welcome, as they can learn about the application side of the components.
+General background and professional experience in electronics and photonics are recommended.

 Martin Zirngibl is Chief Technologist, Optoelectronics, at II-VI Incorporated, a global leader in engineered materials and optoelectronic components that develops innovative products for diversified applications in the industrial, optical communications, aerospace & defense, life sciences, semiconductor capital equipment, consumer, and automotive markets.
 Before his current role, Dr. Zirngibl was CTO of Finisar Corporation, which was acquired by II-VI in 2019.
-Dr. Zirngibl joined Finisar in 2016 as VP, fellow for technology responsible for strategy for coherent products.
-Prior to joining Finisar, Martin held progressive managerial roles at Nokia, Bell labs, as director of optical networking research and as executive director of device and subsystems research.
-He joined AT&T Bell laboratories as member of technical staff.
-Martin Zirngibl holds a PhD in physics for the Swiss Institute of Technology, Lausanne and a diploma in theoretical physics from the same Institute.
-He was named Bell Labs fellow in 2008.
-Martin has published over 100 scientific publications, has filed over 50 patents and wrote one book chapter.
+Dr. Zirngibl joined Finisar in 2016 as VP, Fellow for Technology, where he was responsible for strategy for coherent products.
+Prior to joining Finisar, he held progressive managerial roles at Nokia, Bell Labs, as Director of Optical Networking Research and as Executive Director of Device and Subsystems Research.
+He joined AT&T Bell Laboratories as a Member of Technical Staff.
+Dr. Zirngibl holds a Ph.D. in physics from the Swiss Institute of Technology, Lausanne, and a diploma in Theoretical Physics from the same institute.
+He was named a Bell Labs Fellow in 2008.
+Dr. Zirngibl has published over 100 scientific publications, has filed over 50 patents, and wrote one book chapter.